tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 The troubleshooting method laid out begins with wait stats, and I agree that's a good place to start for most issues.
 What is mentioned at the end of the book, but not in this section, is that when things go wrong, the first thing to do is remain calm.

-Under Plan Cache Usage, Jonathan states, “In my experience, the Plan Cache in SQL Server 2005 and 2008 is one of the most underused assets for troubleshooting performance problems in SQL Server.”
+Under Plan Cache Usage, Jonathan states, "In my experience, the Plan Cache in SQL Server 2005 and 2008 is one of the most underused assets for troubleshooting performance problems in SQL Server."
 This is true.
 You can view the most CPU- and disk-intensive queries, historically.

 **Chapter 2 – Disk I/O Configuration**